loginom/admin-guide-l10n/data-en/desktop/setup.md

 #### Run the Installer

-It is required to press the  **Custom** button for installation with nonstandard parameters in the **Installation type** dialog.
+It is required to click the  **Custom** button for installation with nonstandard parameters in the **Installation type** dialog.

 #### Selection of Components for Installation

 ![](../images/personal_msi_features_default.png)

 * The **"Loginom Personal"** component is compulsory for installation.
-* The **"Documentation"** component enables to install the document files for the platform operation.
+* The **"Documentation"** component enables the installation of document files for the platform operation.

 All components are installed by default.